jvstinian/zombpyg/README.md

 There are four different game objectives:

 * *Extermination*: you must kill all zombies, and at least 1 player must survive.
-* *Evacuation*: all living players must get together at any place to be evacuated, and at least half of the initial team must survive.
+* *Evacuation*: all living players must gather together at any place to be evacuated, and at least half of the initial team must survive.
-* *Safe House*: all players must travel and get inside a safe house.
+* *Safe House*: all players must get to a safe house.
 At least 1 player must reach it, but to win, all the living players must be  inside.
-* *Survival*: There is no escape.
+* *Survival*: survive as long as possible, as there is no escape.

 This game was inspired by both the console programming game [`zombsole`](https://github.com/fisadev/zombsole), as well as the author's extensions of this game [`zombsole-lib`](https://github.com/jvstinian/zombsole),